Chapter 10 Appendix: Datasets and packages

 Examples in this book consider two response variables indicating whether prominence has shifted.

-1. The variable shifted is a binary (0/1) factor indicating whether a research assistant heard prominence as shifted or not (levels shift, noshift)
+is a binary (0/1) factor indicating whether a research assistant heard prominence as shifted or not (levels shift, noshift)- The variable

-2. The variable acoustics is a linear combination of various acoustic cues that acts as a proxy for shifted.57
+is a linear combination of various acoustic cues that acts as a proxy forshifted

-• A higher acoustics value correlates with a lowering of the promiinence of the target NP relative to earlier words in clause 2, and hence whether stress has been shifted from the target NP (higher acoustics) or not (lower acoustics).
+value correlates with a lowering of the promiinence of the target NP relative to earlier words in clause 2, and hence whether stress has been shifted from the target NP (higheracoustics

 10.7 alternatives